ezekg/flint/README.md

 ###Call by alias

 Use if you want to define each span without shorthands.
-This is useful if you need variable `gutter` modifiers.

 ```scss
 .name {